polyactis/pymodule/README.md

 [ngs/](ngs/) contains programs analyzing next-generation sequencing data.

 # 2 Prerequisites to run Python programs in Pymodule
-Most programs in pymodule is dependent on the `palos` module, which is housed in [palos/](palos/).
+Most programs in pymodule are dependent on the `palos` module, which is in [palos/](palos/).
 Installation of `palos` will trigger installation of other dependencies.

 ## 2.1 PyPi package: Palos
 Palos supports Python3 primarily, but is ported to Python2 via https://github.com/asottile/future-fstrings because some pymodule programs are Python2-only.